Carrot-Transform Quick Start Guide

 carrot-transform -vThere are many mandatory and optional arguments for Carrot Transform.
 In the quick start, we will demonstrate the mandatory arguments on a test case included in the repository.

-Transform will read the CSV files in the local directory in the basic examples below.
+Transform will read the CSV files in the local directory according to the basic examples below.
 For details about how to read data from a database, see the Database Connection section.

-To process a test dataset included in the repository, run:
+To process a v1 test dataset included in the repository, run:

 --rules-file @carrot/examples/test/rules/v1.json \